19hours/sg-statutes/Acts/Animals and Birds Act.md

 (n) to regulate the management and maintenance of quarantine stations and veterinary centres;

-(o) to prescribe the fees to be charged for the purposes of this Act; and
+(o) to prescribe the fees to be charged for the purposes of this Act;

+[Act 46 of 2014 wef 16/01/2015]

-(p) to prescribe the offences which may be compounded under section 69 and the method and procedure by which such offences may be compounded.
+(p) to prescribe the offences which may be compounded under section 69 and the method and procedure by which such offences may be compounded; and

 [10/2002]

+[Act 46 of 2014 wef 16/01/2015]

+(q) to provide for matters relating to the employment or engagement of qualified or trained individuals by persons carrying on animal-related businesses.

+[Act 46 of 2014 wef 16/01/2015]

 (3) The Minister may, in making any rules, provide that any contravention of, or failure or neglect to comply with, any provision of the rules or any directive issued by the Director-General pursuant to the rules shall be an offence punishable with a fine not exceeding $10,000 or with imprisonment for a term not exceeding 12 months or with both.